Protection of the sea and coasts

 Water use is constantly monitored to optimise consumption.
 This includes increasing water recycling and desalination.

-Currently, desalinated and recycled water covers 58.5% of our freshwater use.
+Currently, desalinated and recycled water covers about 61% of our freshwater use.